kashyap1807/kashyap1807/README.md

 - 👨🏻‍💻 Jr.Web Developer At [PRUDENT](https://www.prudentcorporate.com/home)

-- 💻 I've expanded my expertise into .NET technologies & framework such as ASP.NET and MVC, as well as   AngularCLI, TypeScript, SQL, and SSMS.
+- 💻 I've expanded my expertise into .NET technologies & framework such as .NET Core and MVC, as well as   AngularCLI, TypeScript, SQL, and SSMS.
 Creating interactive and user-friendly web experiences is my forte.(I'm proficient in MERN stack also.)

 - 📃 More About me [Portfolio](https://kashyappportfolio.netlify.app/)